BryanSoltis/ContosoLicenseDemo/README.md

 # Contoso License Demo
 This repository contains demo code to process uploaded license plates usi9ng Azure Functions, Azure Cognitive Services, Azure Cosmos DB, and Azure Logic Apps.

+**ProcessUploadFuncton.cs**
-Azure Function that uses Azure Cognitive Service Vision API to processes uploaded images to a storage account.
+This Azure Function uses Azure Cognitive Service Vision API to processes uploaded images to a storage account.
 If the image contains text, the information is entered into an Azure ComsosDB instance.